edomt/edomt.github.io/_posts/2021-9-10-skills-research-data-analysis.md

 ## Recommended books

 Even though projects and work experience are the best way to build your CV, I remain a big fan of book learning.
-The five following books are a great way to sharpen many of these skills at once:
+Reading these five books is a great way to sharpen many of these skills at once:

 - [Hans Rosling, _Factfulness_](https://www.goodreads.com/book/show/34890015-factfulness?ref=nav_sb_ss_1_11)
 - [Nate Silver, _The Signal and the Noise_](https://www.goodreads.com/book/show/13588394-the-signal-and-the-noise?ref=nav_sb_ss_1_11)